 As you develop your adaptability to more effectively deal with the other person's expectations and tendencies, you automatically decrease tension and increase trust.
 This enables you to interact more positively with all people... including customers you may have previously lost due to a conflict in selling/buying styles.
 You will ease strained situations while establishing rapport and credibility.
+Remember that when you successfully build trust, relationship stress will be minimized or dissipated, resulting in high conversion rates and shorter, more efficient sales cycles.
 Your ability to adapt your style will make the difference between harmonious, productive relationships or friction-filled encounters with others.